rizzolib/Confidential-ERC-20-framework/README.md

 ## More information

-If you need more technical support and development inquires, you can contact below.
+If you need more information and development inquires, you can contact below.

 Telegram: [@Becklix](https://t.me/@Becklix)